the-electro-punk/Employee_CMS/README.md

 # How to use the project

-Within the node-input.js file, open the command line and type "node node-input.js".
-This will open a list of questions asking the table name (in this case "emplist" from the Gizmonic database), employee ID, employee name, employee's job/position (IE: IT Specialist), and finally employee's department (IE: Human Resources).
-For this specific code, it is linked with a premade database located on my computer; as such, anyone wanting to use this code may need to create a database of their own and link the javascript file to it.
+Within the view-add-update.js file, open the command line and type "node view-add-update.js".
+This will open a list of options where you can either view all departments, roles, or employees of a company or add a department, role, or employee plus update an employee's position.

 # Credits